 We really appreciate all the reviews we're getting from patients who visit SpaDental Plymouth.
 Your feedback helps us feel confident we give good advice and offer a great dental service to Plymouth patients.
 Thank you!
 Here are some recent reviews: These two reviews highlight the importance of regular examination of the soft tissues in the mouth.
 "I feel... grateful to [my dentist] for referring me to Derriford hospital for a lump to be removed from…More Testimonials

-Not all of our dental services are available immediately, therefore patient needs will be assessed before an in-person booking is made.
-We don't want our patients to make unnecessary journeys.
+Not all of our dental services are available immediately, therefore patient needs are assessed before an in-person booking is made.

 Access our free remote advice and triage service: